--and-- A unique History of Hudson River Towns created by researching bricks found in the region

 |

-Hudson River History ResourcesAlbany History and Architecture America's First River: Bill Moyers on the Hudson: "It's quite a river, the Hudson, flowing from near the Canadian border down past New York harbor to the Atlantic...
+Hudson River Events, People and Places from A to ZAmerica's First River: Bill Moyers on the Hudson "It's quite a river, the Hudson, flowing from near the Canadian border down past New York harbor to the Atlantic...
 And it's quite a story we report in AMERICA'S FIRST RIVER, from the American Revolution to the epic battle between Jack Welch, former Chairman of General Electric, and people up and down the Hudson who fought him tooth and toenail over PCBs dumped in the river by GE."

-Hudson River Maritime Museum's History Pages: A Hudson River Portfolio.
-Prints, maps, photographs, guidebooks, histories and literature from the 19th century have been scanned and organized for the student, scholar and general audiences.
-Material is from the collections of the New York Public Library Hudson River Valley Heritage.
-Provides online access to historical materials from New York State's Hudson River Valley.
+A Hudson River Portfolio Prints, maps, photographs, guidebooks, histories and literature from the 19th century have been scanned and organized for the student, scholar and general audiences.
+Material is from the collections of the New York Public Library.

 |